deeplearning4j/deeplearning4j/canova.md

 ## Key aspects
 - [Canova](https://github.com/deeplearning4j/Canova) uses an input/output format system (similar to how Hadoop uses MapReduce)
 - Designed to support all major types of input data (text, CSV, audio, image and video) with these specific input formats
-- Uses an output format system to specifiy an implementation-neutral type of vector format (ARFF, SVMLight, etc.)
+- Uses an output format system to specify an implementation-neutral type of vector format (ARFF, SVMLight, etc.)
 - Runs from the command line
-- Can be extended for specialized input formats (such as exotic image formats): You can write your own custom input format and let the rest of the codebase handle the transformation pipeline
+- Can be extended for specialized input formats (such as exotic image formats); i.e. You can write your own custom input format and let the rest of the codebase handle the transformation pipeline
 - Makes vectorization a first-class citizen

-We're finishing up the CLI system and running tests on basic datasets for converting just stock CSV data that you'd export from a DB or get from UCI.
+We're finishing up the command-line interface (CLI) system and running tests on basic datasets for converting stock CSV data that you'd export from a database or download from UCI.
 You can transform this data with a small conf file-based transform language (label, normalize, copy, etc).
+There's a <a href="#tutorial">brief tutorial below</a>.

 ## A Few Examples